 With support from the leading manufacturers and consultants, this program features the broadest experience available anywhere in high-speed electronic imaging and image analysis.
 The scope of the program should make it invaluable to anyone who wishes to broaden their capabilities in the field of high-speed imaging.

 UNIQUE FEATURES OF THIS PROGRAM

 Hands-on experience: This course emphasizes hands-on experience!
 Approximately 50% of our time is devoted to intensively immersing each attendee in practical laboratory work.
 Lectures by experts in their fields and study materials help attendees prepare for laboratory work by providing the requisite theoretical and practical insights.

 Use the techniques you study: All attendees participate in lab experiments selected from an unparalleled variety of topics.
-Experiments include high-speed cameras, lenses and lighting, the latest imaging technologies, as well as specialized techniques such as Schlieren imaging, streak cameras, and pulsed laser illumination.
+Experiments include high-speed cameras, lenses and lighting, the latest imaging technologies, motion analysis software, as well as specialized techniques such as Schlieren imaging, streak cameras, and pulsed laser illumination.

 Learn the details through experiments: Experiments are performed in small working groups, with experts in that technique on hand to answer questions and enter into extensive discussions.
 The lab experiences are structured to encourage participants to use their imaginations and to experiment with the technique under study.
 Attendees may bring with them work-related problems that will make suitable experimental subjects to be shared with the class, but please consult with the course staff in advance.

 MIT Edgerton Center: The MIT Edgerton Center was created in 1992 to carry on the legacy of the late Professor Edgerton.
 Its three-fold mission is to be a center of excellence in high-speed imaging within MIT, to provide students at MIT with opportunities for hands-on learning, and to continue Edgerton's legacy of communicating the importance and excitement of science and technology to the larger community.